 Call Your Doctor

 Call if you have any questions or concerns.
-In case of an emergency, call for medical help right away.
+If you have an emergency, call for medical help right away.

 - Mohei Abouzied, MD